Welkom...

 A taste of the healthcare track of the UT IEM program and my research: https://youtu.be/CFS6F3gkCrY

 ACADEMIC PROFILE: Derya Demirtas is an associate professor at the Center for Healthcare Operations Improvement & Research (CHOIR) in the Section of Industrial Engineering and Business Information Systems at the University of Twente.
-Her research focuses on operations research, optimization and data analytics, location theory and their applications to healthcare and public services.
+Her research focuses on operations research, optimization and data analytics, location theory and their applications to healthcare, emergency response, and public services.

-Dr. Demirtas is a recipient of the NWO (Dutch Research Council) Veni grant (2019), American Heart Association (AHA) Young Investigator Award (2015), and the Best Poster Award by the National Association of EMS Physicians (2016).
-She also won the second place in the INFORMS Case Competition (2020) and second place in the INFORMS Section on Public Sector Operations Research best paper competition (2012).
-Her research has been published in top journals such as Management Science, European Journal of Operational Research, Journal of the American College of Cardiology, and Circulation.
-She serves in the editorial board of the Operations Research for Health Care journal and in the board of INFORMS Forum for Women in OR/MS (WORMS).
+Dr. Demirtas is a recipient of the Dutch Research Council (NWO) Veni talent grant, Top Sector Life Sciences & Health PPP Grant, and American Heart Association Young Investigator Award.
+She received the Best Poster Award by the National Association of EMS Physicians (2016) and won the second place in the INFORMS Section on Public Sector Operations Research best paper competition (2012) and second place in the INFORMS Case Competition (2020).
+Her research has been published in journals such as Management Science, European Journal of Operational Research, Journal of the American College of Cardiology, and Health Care Management Science (HCMS).
+She serves in several academic roles including co-chair of NWO Advisory Roundtable (Behaviour, Education & Economic Sciences), chair of UT Examination Board Management Sciences, associate editor for HCMS, area editor for Health Systems and editorial board member of Operations Research for Health Care.
 She was a visiting faculty in the Industrial and Systems Engineering and in the Center for Health & Humanitarian Systems at Georgia Tech in 2018, where she worked on disaster response.

 ACADEMIC BACKGROUND: Dr. Demirtas received her BSc in Industrial Engineering with a double major in Computer Engineering from the Middle East Technical University, Turkey (2008).
 She then obtained her MMath in Combinatorics & Optimization from the University of Waterloo, Canada (2010), and her PhD in Industrial Engineering from the University of Toronto, Canada (2016).

-IN THE MEDIA: Dr. Demirtas's research has been publicized by several media outlets including US News, the Globe and Mail, CTV News and Toronto Sun, and promoted by the Univ. of Twente: https://youtu.be/CFS6F3gkCrY
+IN THE MEDIA: Dr. Demirtas's research has been publicized by several media outlets including RTV Oost, Reuters, Tubentia, Science Daily and Toronto Sun, and promoted by the Univ. of Twente: https://youtu.be/CFS6F3gkCrY

 Expertises